-Microclim.org does not have inbuilt authentication and authorization feature, but relies on Google for site registration.
+Microclim.org does not have built-in authentication and authorization features, but relies on Google for site registration.

 Google only provides us with access to your user name and email id.
 Once you use your Google credentials to log in,

 you are afforded access to the web interface where you can request a subset of miroclimate data.
 To the right of the web interface,